A mental health outreach clinic

 “The focus of BasicNeeds-Ghana is to deepen our efforts at addressing mental health and poverty of individuals and families affected by mental disorders.
 We aim to make mental health very much a topical public discourse issue, making it possible for people with mental illness and epilepsy to benefit from development processes and assert their rights.”
 Peter Yaro, Executive Director of BasicNeeds-Ghana.

 Voice Ghana, one of BasicNeeds’ first franchisees in Africa is a NGO managed for and by people with disabilities in Ghana.
-With funding from Grand Challenges, Voice Ghana is set to commence and complete training on our model of work.
-The project will be implemented in sixteen selected districts in the Volta Region and other parts of Northern, Ashanti and Greater Accra regions in Ghana, and is expected to reach 3,000 beneficiaries.
-They will be mentored by BasicNeeds-Ghana.
+With funding from Grand Challenges in 2015, Voice Ghana completed training on our model of work and to date has worked with over 1,800 participants living with mental illness and/or epilepsy.
+The project is to be implemented in sixteen selected districts in the Volta Region and other parts of Northern, Ashanti and Greater Accra regions in Ghana, and is expected to reach 3,000 beneficiaries over three years.
+They are mentored by BasicNeeds-Ghana.

 “There are still huge numbers of mentally ill patients who need support and care in our society.
 Some just need a little support and care to enable them be stabilised.
 We at Voice Ghana see this project with BasicNeeds as timely to help restore hope to people with mental illness in the target communities.
 I would like to add my voice to others in calling on the Government to make adequate provision of human and financial resources for the Mental Health Authority and the Mental Health Unit of Ghana Health Service to help put up the necessary infrastructure in place and the training of more manpower in the mental health sector to help address mental health issues in the country.”
 Francis Asong, Director of Voice Ghana.